-Table 3-12 summarizes an evaluation of daily trip distribution within TBM internal zones for 2019 winter average Saturdays and show the trip production and attraction in each of the internal zones.
+Table 3-12 summarizes an evaluation of daily trip distribution within TBM internal zones for 2019 winter average Saturdays. and Error!
+Reference source not found. show the trip production and attraction in each of the internal zones.

 A review of the internal daily trip distribution during winter Saturday highlights the main travel trends within TBM as follows: